Saint Valentine's Key: History

 The use of Saint Valentine's Key as a charm to ward off epilepsy and other seizure disorders dates back to the Middle Ages.
 In northern Italy, epilepsy was once commonly referred to as "Saint Valentine's Malady", and Saint Valentine's icon and other holy items were invoked for healing.
 In Padua, Saint Valentine's Key was particularly popular among those seeking a cure for epilepsy.
 The key was also common in southern Germany, eastern Switzerland, and Austria, where Saint Valentine was also appealed to for healing.

-In Local Culture
+In Italy

 A special ceremony is held on Saint Valentine's Day each year at the St. George's Oratory, Padua.
 The ceremony involves the gifting of small golden Saint Valentine's Keys to children, which are believed to ward off epilepsy.
 The tradition has been observed for centuries and is still celebrated today.
 The keys are a cherished part of Paduan culture and are considered a symbol of love and protection.